arnquic/unit3SoloProject-Frontend/README.md

 - '/myPokemon' - Page to see all of the signed-in user's caught pokemon as well as initiate a new battle (or resume a saved one - Stretch Goal).
 - '/battle' - Page that will hold the most fun part of the app/site - BATTLING!!!

-## Backend MVP Checklist
-1. [ ] Create Backend Express App
-    1. [x] npm init
-    2. [x] npm installs (express, nodemon, pg, sequelize, dotenv, bcrypt, jsonwebtoken, cors, rowdy-logger)
-    3. [x] sequelize init
-    4. [x] .gitignore (node_modules, config, .env)
-2. [ ] Create DB models
-    1. [ ] Use singular names
-3. [ ] Migrate models
-4. [ ] Create routers and controllers for backend
-5. [ ] Create controller functions
-6. [ ] Hook-up server.js with routers and routers with controllers

 ## Frontend MVP Checklist
 1. [x] Create React App (use '.' to specify that it should be made directly in frontend folder)
-2. [ ] Create all Component and Page folders, .js files, and .css files
+2. [x] Create all Component and Page folders, .js files, and .css files
-3. [ ] Create AppContext
+3. [x] Create AppContext
-4. [ ] Wrap the App in BrowserRouter and AppContext
+4. [x] Wrap the App in BrowserRouter and AppContext
 5. [ ] Complete Components and Pages
     1. [ ] Will need "https://pokeapi.co/api/v2/" calls

 ## Stretch Goals
 1. [ ] More complex game mechanics
-1. [ ] Pokemon Damaged Animations
+2. [ ] Pokemon Damaged Animations
-2. [ ] Ability to filter/search My Pokemon
+3. [ ] Ability to filter/search My Pokemon
-3. [ ] Implement Battle saving
+4. [ ] Implement Battle saving
-4. [ ] Select the enemy pokemon you want to battle
+5. [ ] Select the enemy pokemon you want to battle